iZePlayzYT/izemod/README.md

 # izemod
-This is the iZeMod Modded-Client for Minecraft
+This is the Source Code of my iZeMod Modded-Client for Minecraft